Well Sh*t

 By the time we arrived, I was already tired from the drive.

-The kids jumped into the tournament — adrenaline flying, rackets swinging, full chaos mode engaged.
+The kids jumped into the tournament with adrenaline flying, rackets swinging, full chaos mode engaged.

 Me?
 I found a spot in the cafeteria next to the padel court.